Industrial Manipulators: Pneumatic vs Electric vs Vacuum

 - High-force pneumatic cylinder

-- Control valve
+- Control valves

 - Air reservoir (helps hold the object in case of sudden air supply loss)

-- Rigid arm system or cable
+- Rigid arm or cable system

-Pneumatic manipulators are preferred in:
+Pneumatic industrial manipulators are preferred in:

 - Applications requiring high durability, a simple structure, and easy maintenance